RS6730/EGH400-1-Documentation/docs/source/Drain.rst

 This seperate directory is created to enable extension/modification from the original demo scripts written by the LogPAI team, found in the demo directory.

-To run drain, ensure the input_dir and output_dirs are set, and the code points to the correct log file (which must be in the input_dir):
+To run drain, ensure the input_dir and output_dir is set, and the code points to the correct log file (which must be in the input_dir):

 .. code-block:: python